A composition between risk and deviation measures: Examples

 \section{Examples}

-In this section we provide examples of functionals composed by risk and deviation measures in order to illustrate the importance of Limitedness, since it is central to our results.
-In practical situations, typically the idea is to consider $\rho+\beta\mathcal{D}$, where $\beta$ assumes the role of some penalty coefficient indicating the proportion of deviation that must be included.
+In this section, we provide examples of functionals composed by risk and deviation measures in order to illustrate the importance of Limitedness, since it is central to our results.
+In practical situations, typically the idea is to consider $\rho+\beta\mathcal{D}$, where $\beta$ assumes the role of some penalty coefficient indicating that the proportion of deviation that must be included.
 Thus, it works similarly to an aversion term.
-Note that if $\mathcal{D}$ is a generalized deviation measure, then so is $\beta\mathcal{D}$ for $\beta\geq0$.
+Note that, if $\mathcal{D}$ is a generalized deviation measure, then so is $\beta\mathcal{D}$ for $\beta>0$.
 The same is true if $\mathcal{D}$ is convex or co-monotone generalized.
-We explore results with main focus on the class of coherent risk measures, specially dual representations.
+It is valid to point out that in this situation the acceptance set is defined as $\mathcal{A}_{\rho+\beta\mathcal{D}}:=\{X : \rho(X)+\beta\mathcal{D}(X)\leq 0\}=\{X : -\frac{\rho(X)}{\mathcal{D}(X)}\geq \beta\}$, which is related to a performance criteria similar to a Sharpe ratio.
+The sing of minus is due to $\rho$ represent losses.
+When $\beta=0$, $\mathcal{D}$ lacks the Non-Negativity axiom.
+Nonetheless, in this case, our composition is trivially the initial risk measure $\rho$.
+We explore results with a main focus on the class of coherent risk measures, especially dual representations.
 Representations regarding Convexity, Law Invariance and Co-monotonic Additivity can be obtained in the same spirit as in the previous theorems.

 Our first example is the intuitive mean plus (p-norm) standard deviation, directly linked to the variance premium and mean-variance Markowitz portfolio theory.
-The negative of mean and standard deviation are canonical examples of coherent risk and generalized deviation measures, respectively.
+The negatives of mean and standard deviation are canonical examples of coherent risk and generalized deviation measures, respectively.
 We now define this risk measure.

-\begin{Def} The mean plus standard deviation is a functional $MSD^{\beta}:L^p\rightarrow\mathbb{R}$ defined conform:
+\begin{Def} The mean plus standard deviation is a functional $MSD^{\beta}:L^p\rightarrow\mathbb{R}\cup\{\infty\}$ defined conform:

 \end{Def}

 This risk measure fulfills Translation Invariance, Convexity, Positive Homogeneity and Law Invariance.
 However, it does not possess Monotonicity.
 This fact is due to the lack of Limitedness, since it is easy to obtain $\beta\lVert X-E_{\mathbb{P}}[X]\rVert_p>E_{\mathbb{P}}[X]-\inf X$ for some random variable with skewed $F_X$.
 Indeed, by considering the whole distribution of $X$ makes this risk measure flawed in its financial meaning because it penalizes profit and loss in the same way.
 Its tail counterpart, when $X$ is restricted to values below its $\alpha$-quantile $F_X^{-1}(\alpha)$, is proposed and studied by \cite{Furman2006} and inherits its main properties.
 In order to circumvent such drawbacks, it becomes necessary to consider the mean plus (p-norm) semi-deviation.
 We give a formal definition.